mattppal/blog/src/content/blog/making-the-most-of-airflow.md

 Quite a bit has changed in the last few versions of Airflow— thought the [TaskFlow API was released in December 2020](https://airflow.apache.org/blog/airflow-two-point-oh-is-here/), the Airflow team has continued to provide improved functionality that competes with newer orchestrators (Dagster, Prefect, Mage) on a number of fronts, [fixing bugs and expanding the scope of Dynamic Task Mapping](https://github.com/apache/airflow/pulls?q=is%3Apr+author%3Auranusjr+is%3Aclosed+milestone%3A%22Airflow+2.5.0%22).

 Much of this new functionality can be used to provide a smoother experience during development and improve code testability.
-Coupled with some external libraries, we can _make the most of Airflow_ by adhering to best practices.
+Coupled with some external tools, we can _make the most of Airflow_ by adhering to best practices.

 **Here are a few common Airflow problems & my proposed solutions.**